 - Unless instructed otherwise, it is important that you continue to take any regular medications (high blood pressure, antibiotics, etc.) or any medicines given to you by your surgeon with only a small sip of water on the morning of your surgery.

 Please read these instructions carefully.

 Sometimes the after-effects of dental procedures are quite minimal, so not all of the instructions may apply.
 Common sense will often dictate what you should do.
 However, when in doubt follow these guidelines or call our office for clarification at 678-365-4889.
-Dr. Huynh’s on-call phone number is available in our message system after hours.
+Our on-call phone number is available in our message system after hours.